HARI SREENIVASAN: The Islamic State has entered our consciousness for multiple reasons.

 HARI SREENIVASAN: Does the U.S. government have, not just any street credibility, but have any chance at trying to intercept that messaging that the Islamic State seems to be pretty successful at?

-PHILIP SMYTH: Well in terms of monitoring and recruitment, we do spend billions of dollars a year on the NSA, which I would assume monitors quite a bit of this traffic, but in terms of countering the propaganda, it is always good to have what’s called trolls.
+PHILLIP SMYTH: Well in terms of monitoring and recruitment, we do spend billions of dollars a year on the NSA, which I would assume monitors quite a bit of this traffic, but in terms of countering the propaganda, it is always good to have what’s called trolls.

 IS people do have their own trolls that will harass American government accounts and other analysts accounts.
 And sometimes it’s good for a little pushback just to show the United States is watching and that occasionally it can also poke at them.

-PHILIP SMYTH: Thank you.
+PHILLIP SMYTH: Thank you.

 SHADI HAMID: Thanks for having us.